Part I. Outline

 Here’s a really smooth, natural sequence you can use without thinking:

+You walk up.
 “Hey, how’s your shift going?”

 They answer.

-“Got it.
+You: “Got it.
 What do you usually recommend here?”

 They answer.

-“Cool, I’ll go with that.”
+You: “Cool, I’ll go with that.”

 Done.

-One last mindset piece: You’re not trying to impress them or connect deeply in these moments.
+One last mindset piece: You’re not trying to “impress” them or connect “deeply” in these moments.
 You’re just adding a small amount of ease and humanity to an otherwise routine interaction.
 Ironically, that’s what makes people enjoy talking to you.

 Part III.
 Interacting with people or individuals in groups.

 This takes skill.
 Don’t just spaz out.

-It really depends on the context.
+In those contexts, it can actually come off confident and direct.
 If they are with a friend, or semi-busy but not locked in, proceed lightly.
 Think “yellow light.”

 If you really wanted to engage in a situation where it’s not optimal, the only socially smooth lane is indirect and situational, not personal.
 For example: “Hey, sorry to interrupt, is the food here actually worth it?”
-Or a passing smile + eye contact if they notice. you first
+Or a passing smile + eye contact if they notice you first.

 Then you keep moving.
-No lingering, no focus on her specifically
+No lingering.
+No focus on her specifically.

 If she’s interested, she’ll give you something back (eye contact, a smile, maybe even re-engage later).
 If not, you’ve created zero pressure.